 - ATM/Debit Card Debits (in order based on timestamp).

-- ACH/Electronic Debits (in order based on timestamp, but if timestamp is missing these debits are placed in order of lowest to highest amount).
+- ACH/Electronic Debits (in order based on timestamp, but if timestamp is missing these debits are posted in order of lowest to highest amount).

-Opting Out of Standard Overdraft Practices: If you do not want the convenience of our standard overdraft practices, you may call our Customer Care Center at 866.616.6020 to notify us of this preference.
+Opting Out of Standard Overdraft Practices for Consumer Accounts: If you do not want the convenience of our standard overdraft practices, you may call our Customer Care Center at 866.616.6020 to notify us of this preference.
 Items presented in excess of your available balance will be returned and you will be charged a $35 NSF¹ Return Item fee for each.

 Customers who receive a Social Security, federal direct deposit, or any other entitlement benefit must opt out if they do not want the bank to apply those funds to pay an overdraft.

 Your account agreement describes the duties, obligations, and rights of depositors, authorized signatories and the Bank with regard to your deposit accounts.
 That account agreement is incorporated herein for all purposes as if it were set forth verbatim as to matters not directly addressed by this disclosure.